CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

   { "monster" : "mon_ant_soldier", "freq" : 90, "multiplier" : 5 }, // the default monster will fill in the remaining. "multiplier" increases
   { "monster" : "mon_ant_queen", "freq" : 0, "multiplier" : 0 }     // how much each monster counts for in a spawn group (i.e. will spawn 5 larva or 1 soldier)
   { "monster" : "mon_thing",              // Monsters id
-    "freq" : 100,                         // Chance of occurence, out of a thousand "multiplier" : 0,                     // How many monsters each monster in this definition should count as, if spawning a limited number of monsters
+    "freq" : 100,                         // Chance of occurrence, out of a thousand "multiplier" : 0,                     // How many monsters each monster in this definition should count as, if spawning a limited number of monsters
     // The minimum and maximum number of monsters in this group that should spawn together.
 Optional, defaults [1,1] "pack_size" : [3,5],